KomodoPlatform/NotaryNodes/season5/candidates/phm87/README.md

 RFmvveVYVRPo8v85J5u3Yd3PgrzSrHZP4S

-I'm candidate to be Notary Node during the 2021-2022 season in order to continue ongoing projects and launch/support new projects !
+I'm candidate to be Notary Node during the 2021-2022 season in order to continue to notarize, move to a better server and provider, continue to develop my current ongoing projects and launch/support new projects !

 ## Who am I ?

+I'm running UniMining.net mining pool with 30 - 40 altcoins since September 2017 with friends.
+We contributed to yiimp opensource project and we helped some coin developers.
+I'm working in IT since 10 years (including payment card industry) and I entered the world of cryptocurrencies in april 2017.

+I've been Notary Node operator of phm87_SH and Community Contributor since 2019, I contributed to iguana, chips and ecosystem.

 ## 2021-2022 Projects/ideas

+Most of these projects are ongoing.
+The NN earnings will be helpful to support these projects.

 ### AtomicDEX
 - I began to work on a multicurrency **discord faucet** using AtomicDEX-API in the back-end.
 The lightwallet features are used but not (yet) the DEX features.
 Public testing will begin soon.